moccalotto/kaos/_rulebook/main.md

 rank: -1
 ---
 KAOS is a system of lightweight roleplaying game *guidelines*.
-It is meant for experienced and creative gamers, who can infer all the stuff not written here, and who have the confidence to use a system that does not have rules for every concievable scenario.
+It is meant for experienced and creative gamers, who have the confidence and common sense to use a system that does not have rules for every concievable scenario.

 Round fractions down,
 modify the rules to yor needs,